Derrick Rodgers

 Derrick Andre Rodgers (born October 14, 1971) is an American former professional football player who was a linebacker for eight seasons in the National Football League (NFL) during the late 1990s and early 2000s.
 Rodgers played college football for the Arizona State Sun Devils, earning consensus All-American honors in 1996.
 A third-round pick in the 1997 NFL draft, he played professionally for the Miami Dolphins and New Orleans Saints of the NFL.

 Early life

 Rodgers was born in Memphis, Tennessee.
-He attended St. Augustine High School, a Roman Catholic school in New Orleans, Louisiana, where he played high school football for the St. Augustine Purple Knights.
+He attended St. Augustine High School, a Roman Catholic school in New Orleans, Louisiana, where he did not play high school football but was a member of the “Marching 100” high school band.
+After high school, Rodgers enlisted in the United States Air Force as a Medical Lab Technician.

 College career

-He received an athletic scholarship to attend Arizona State University, and played for the Arizona State Sun Devils football team.
-As a senior in 1996, Rodgers was recognized as a consensus first-team All-American as a defensive lineman.
+After serving in the military, Derrick’s college football career began at Riverside Community College in 1994.
+He received All-Mission Conference honors in 1995 and an athletic scholarship to attend Arizona State University in 1996, and played for the Arizona State Sun Devils football team.
+As a junior in 1996, Rodgers was recognized as a consensus first-team All-American as a defensive lineman.